tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 **Type**.
 The type of the Test, one of Validation, Issue, Amendment or Mmeasure, for example "**VALIDATION**_DECIMALLONGITUDE_INRANGE"

 **Resource Type**.
-The Test either operates on a Single Record or Multiple Records <!--- (TODO bdq...used here or keep it simple English) --->...this generally relates to this list.
+The Test either operates on a Single Record or Multiple Records

 **Dimension**.
 The Data Quality Dimension focus of the Test: One of "Completeness", "Conformance", "Consistency", "Likeliness", "Reliability" or "Resolution"